-The St. Mary's Catholic Education Foundation (SMCEF, a 501c3 non-profit organization) exists to support the mission of St. Mary's High School by allowing benefactors make sustaining gifts to the school through a variety of endowed funds.
+The St. Mary's Catholic Education Foundation (SMCEF, a 501c3 non-profit organization) exists to support the mission of St. Mary's High School by allowing benefactors to make sustaining gifts to the school through a variety of endowed funds.

 Established at the 125th Anniversary Gala in 2010, the 1885 Fund honors those whose leadership, commitment and dedication have ensured the school’s continued success for its first 125 years and beyond.
 Honorees of the 1885 Fund include the Sisters of Loretto who founded the school in 1885; Monsignors Raber, Kipp, Kelly, and Hoffman, who guided the school as pastors, superintendents and principals; lay leaders such as Leo Smentowski ’54, Tom Kelly and Andy Middlemist and, of course, the hundreds of faculty, staff and religious, including Fr.
 Rawley Myers, who served the school unselfishly over the decades.
 The fund provides ongoing general operating support of St. Mary’s High School.

-THE ERTEL FAMILY ENDOWED SCHOLARSHIP
+ERTEL FAMILY ENDOWED SCHOLARSHIP

 After high school graduation, Ertel entered the seminary, but ultimately discerned that he did not have a calling to the priesthood.
 His love for the church and for St. Mary’s High School, however, continued to grow as he spent the next 35 years in various forms of service to others, first in the Peace Corps and then as a community volunteer.
-Grateful for the education that he received St. Mary’s High School, Ertel decided to create an endowed fund in his family’s name.
+Grateful for the education that he received at St. Mary’s, Ertel decided to create an endowed fund in his family’s name.
 The Ertel Family Endowed Scholarship Fund provides a lasting revenue for financial aid.
 Ertel hopes to add to the fund in the years ahead.

-THE ERNEST J. GOLOBIC ENDOWED SCHOLARSHIP
+ERNEST J. GOLOBIC ENDOWED SCHOLARSHIP

-THE ERNSTER-BLICHMANN FAMILY ENDOWED SCHOLARSHIP
+ERNSTER-BLICHMANN FAMILY ENDOWED SCHOLARSHIP

-THE TOM KELLY SCHOLARSHIP FUND
+TOM KELLY SCHOLARSHIP FUND